top of page

 Histamine's Role After Mast Cell Tumors Develop

-Mast cell tumors can release large histamine amounts systemically, leading to vomiting, diarrhea, stomach ulcers, blood pressure changes, and delayed healing.
+Mast cell tumors can release large amounts of histamine systemically, leading to vomiting, diarrhea, stomach ulcers, blood pressure changes, and delayed healing.
 Vets often use histamine blockers for management.
+From a holistic perspective, stabilizing mast cells (for example, with quercetin) may help regulate histamine, ease seasonal symptoms, and support overall resilience.

 Allergy Signals: Gut Health, Immune Resilience, and Environmental Load

 Allergies signal broader immune stress.
 About 70-80% of the immune system resides in the gut, where microbiome disruptions—from processed diets, antibiotics, vaccines, toxins, or stress—can exaggerate histamine responses.
+Highly processed kibble, which is often high in carbs and additives, fuels low-grade inflammation.
+This primes the body for overreactions to seasonal triggers.

-Highly processed kibble (high in carbs and additives) fuels low-grade inflammation, priming overreactions to seasonal triggers.
-Added burdens like mold, lawn chemicals, and household toxins raise the "inflammatory threshold," so even mild pollen exposure tips the balance.
+Added burdens like mold, lawn chemicals, and household toxins raise the "inflammatory threshold."
+Even mild pollen exposure can tip the balance.

 Holistic Support: Nutrition and Natural Strategies for Histamine Balance